t0r01d2020/publicdomainreactmigration/generic-fullstack-hapi-react/hapi_middleman/README.md

 The .env file is specific to the host platform you are running it on.
 Therefore, the values may differ on each host.
-## Advice for your .env file:
+### Advice for your .env file:  ###
-   1. no whitespaces surround the '=' symbol
+   -1. no whitespaces surround the '=' symbol
-   2. Surrounding the keys or the values in quotation marks (single or double) is not advised.
+   -2.
+Surrounding the keys or the values in quotation marks (single or double) is not advised.
 Single quotes are known to cause a bug in parsing.
 They are unnecessary.
 For the apostrophe character, consider substituting the HTML entity reference for it (&apos;).
 There is some evidence that double quotes may be safe, if necessary.
-   3. Maintain the secrecy of the OIDC-related env var values
+   -3.
+Maintain the secrecy of the OIDC-related env var values

 Our Middleman Server now logs the details of every REST request it receives.
 It logs both to STDOUT (i.e.: the console when run localhost), and to log files.
 The log files are created in the logging directory, which is the path defined in the env var named 'middleman_logging_dir', and if not, the /__logs  directory.

-2. Launching Middleman:
+### 2. Launching Middleman:###

  - The first time the hapi_middleman is cloned from the git repository, and any time you change its dependencies defined in package.json, you should redownload the node_modules, using the command: